Paulatuk

+History

 The area has been inhabited by humans, including the Thule and Copper Inuit, since roughly 1000 CE.
 Most recently, it is part of the Inuvialuit Settlement Region.

+The hamlet dates back as early as the 1920s when several Inuit settled at this site on Darnley Bay, however the community only became permanently occupied following the opening of a trading post in 1935.

 Paulatuk was incorporated as a hamlet in 1987 and celebrated the 50th anniversary of its settlement in 2015.